 In Mark 9:43-44 we read: “And if thy hand offend thee, cut it off: it is better for thee to enter into life maimed, than having two hands to go into hell, into the fire that never shall be quenched: Where their worm dieth not, and the fire is not quenched” (see also verses 45-48).
 Some may not know that the Lord’s words are a reference to what Isaiah wrote in Isaiah 66:24.
 Isaiah wrote: “And they shall go forth, and look upon the carcases of the men that have transgressed against me: for their worm shall not die, neither shall their fire be quenched; and they shall be an abhorring unto all flesh.”
 Isaiah portrayed the righteous going out of the city of Jerusalem, after God’s judgment of the wicked, and viewing their dead corpses in the dump where maggots (“the worm”) and a fire are consuming them.
 It is important to realize that Isaiah is writing about dead corpses, not living beings.
 The picture involves shame, or contempt, not pain.

-Throughout the Bible, the figure of “unquenchable” fire refers to fire which completely burns up, or consumes, whatever is put into it (see Ezekiel 20:47-48 and Amos 5:5-6).
+Throughout the Bible, unquenchable fire refers to fire which completely burns up whatever is put into it (see Ezekiel 20:47-48 and Amos 5:5-6).
 No one would claim that the fire Ezekiel referred to is still burning, or that the fire in Amos would still be burning, though we would say the fire could not be resisted and was unquenchable in that it would continue until it had accomplished its purpose.

 When the Lord Jesus used this language from Isaiah 66:24 for his own teaching, it is wise to consider the verse he quoted so we can understand what he means.
 Isaiah was clearly referring to total destruction, being consumed by fire, not eternal conscious torment.

 God is not a merciless deity that must be “paid” before he will pardon.
 One can argue that this is not mercy at all.
 But he does have a moral government that must be upheld for the good of his creation.
 God’s love is the reason for his law.
 As most everyone knows, for law to be law, there must be a penalty for breaking the law.
-We not only need to be released from the power of sin, death, and Satan - we also need to be released from the penalty of sinning under God’s moral government.
+We not only need to be released from the power of sin, death, and Satan, we also need to be released from the penalty of sinning under God’s moral government.
 The governmental view holds that Christ’s death was a substitution for the punishment that human beings deserve because of their sins, but it did not consist of Christ receiving the punishment due to sinful people.
 The governmental view declares that Christ was not punished at all, for an innocent person cannot be punished.
-Furthermore, the penalty for sin is eternal death, not physical death by crucifixion, therefore Christ willingly submitted to death to provide a substitution for the penalty, not to take our punishment upon himself.
+Furthermore, the penalty for sin is eternal death, not physical death by crucifixion, therefore Christ willingly submitted to death to provide a substitution for the penalty, not to suffer the penalty itself.

-The view that Christ’s death does not apply to individuals directly, but to the Church corporately, supplies a better understanding, I believe, of what it means to be a part of God’s elect.
-God elected that a group of people would be saved and sanctified, but not who would be a part of that elect group.
-(It is the same principle with Israel being God’s elect nation.)
+The view that Christ’s death does not apply to individuals directly, but to the Church corporately, supplies a better understanding of what it means to be a part of God’s elect.
+God elected that a group of people would be saved and sanctified, but not who would be a part of that elect group (it is the same principle as Israel being God’s elect nation.)
 We become a part of God’s elect body by submitting to the Lordship of Christ.
 According to the governmental theory and the Christus Victor atonement models, individuals partake of the atonement by being attached to the Church through faith.
 Accordingly, people can remove themselves from the elect group by forsaking Christ.